A Lot or a Little?

 Parents Need to Know

-It's a wonderful thing when an author can bring the reader to tears without anything sad happening, even better when it's done in the course of what would normally be described as "hilarious misadventures."
-Gary Schmidt accomplishes it by getting inside the head of a bright but fairly typical goofball seventh-grader who is doing the opposite of what so many kids at that age do -- opening his heart to the world.
+It's a wonderful thing when an author can bring the reader to tears without anything sad happening.
+It's even better when it's done in the course of what would normally be described as "hilarious misadventures."
+Author Gary D. Schmidt accomplishes this by getting inside the head of a bright but fairly typical goofball seventh-grader who's doing the opposite of what so many kids at that age do -- opening his heart to the world.

 With the prim prodding of his dry, no-nonsense teacher, and a big dollop of help from the Bard, Holling learns to see into the hearts of others, which causes him to stand up to his overbearing father, to care for his floundering older sister when she needs him, to recognize the depth of his friendships, to see the humanity in his teachers, and ... to begin to really understand Shakespeare.
 This is a funny and breathtakingly moving book, because in the end there's little that's as funny and moving as growing up -- except perhaps growing into a wise and loving person.